dart-lang/language/working/macros/feature-specification.md

 In a sandbox environment or isolate, create an instance of the corresponding macro class for each macro application.
 Pass in any macro application arguments to the macro's constructor.
 If a parameter's type is `Code` or a subclass, convert the argument expression to a `Code` object.
+Any bare identifiers in the argument expression are converted to `Identifier` instances whose scope is the library of the macro application.

 Run all of the macros in phase order: